fdioDocs/vpp-docs/docs/tasks/writingdocs/pushingapatch.rst

    Then finally click "Create pull request" to complete the pull request.

 Your documents will be reviewed.
-To this same branch make the changes requested from the review and then push your new changes again.
+To this same branch make the changes requested from the review and then push your new changes.
 There is no need to create another pull request.

 .. code-block:: shell